Claus1/unigui/README.md

 order = 0 #order in the program menu blocks = [block] #what to show on the screen
 ```

-The block example with a table and 2 selectors
+The block example with a table and a selector
 ```
 table = Table('Videos', 0, headers = ['Video', 'Duration',  'Links', 'Mine'],rows = [
     ['opt_sync1_3_0.mp4', '30 seconds',  '@Refer to signal1', True],